Love-Pengy/Toy-C-Compiler/README.md

-# Compiler
+# Toy C Compiler
-+ Compiler made in C for EGRE 591

 Name: Brandon Frazier

 Language: C

 Build tool: Make

-# Instructions:
+## Instructions

-+ For building:
++ Building
     + Use command "make" or "make generate"

-+ For running:
++ Running
-    + Use command "make run ARGS="<arguments>""
+    + Use command "make run ARGS="[arguments]"  where [arguments] is replaced with the normal arguments that you would have after the executable if running it direct

         or

-    + Run executable "tc" and use arguments as usual
+    + Run executable "tc" in the bin folder and use arguments as usual

-+ For cleaning:
++ Cleaning
     + Use command "make clean"

++ Testing:
+    + To test use the same method as running except replace the word "run" with test
+        + test will run gdb as normal with the arguments supplied
+    + if you uncomment the line starting with ADDARGS in the Makefile it will run it with the -fsanitize=address flag